DFranzen/WiKeyBow/README.md

 * Independent button configuration: Each button can controll a different device
 * http calls or bash commands: Each button can execute a different bash command.
 Additionally easy Configuration for http calls are available
 * State indication via LED: Each device controlled by a Button tracks the state of the device (ON or OFF) and indicates the state with the color (fully configurable)
-* Automatic state update for each buttons: The state indicator is automatically updated to account for cahnges from different controls
+* Automatic and asynchronious state update for each buttons: The state indicator is automatically updated to account for cahnges from different controls
+* Multiple layouts to switch without, reconfiguration or restart

 ## Anti-Features
 * Full Keyboard animations: Each Button only affects the color of it's own LED.
 There are no keyboard-wide animations
 * USB-Keyboard-compatibility: The Keyboard does not transmit any control via a USB-Connection, even if it is pluged into a computer

 ## Feature Ideas
-* Multi-press support
-* Layer-switching
 * Read configuration from JSON
 * Additional Events for keyup, longpress